erikdubois/Ultimate-Ubuntu-Mate-16.04/README.md

 # Ultimate Ubuntu Mate 16.04

 We start our journey with a clean install.

 Do all the updates the system already asks you to do.

 ![Screenshots](http://i.imgur.com/xx5yUI1.jpg)

 Take a look at the various scripts and run the ones you like.
 Change content if need be.

-Some icons we like ...
+Some icons I use in the screenshots.

 Using Sardi icons from  http://sourceforge.net/projects/sardi/